vincentbernat/network-lab/lab-vxlan/README.md

 IPv6 is supported.
 OSPFv3 is used for the underlay network.
 It can takes some time to converge when the lab starts.

+Some of the setups described below may seem complex.
+The major idea is that for complex setup, you are expected to have some kind of software to put entries for you.

 ## Multicast

 This simply uses multicast to discover neighbors and send BUM